 Thank you to everyone who submitted nominations to our co-production teams.
-Though all co-production team seats are currently filled, we welcome nominations on a rolling basis both for teams and our Integration Group.
+We welcome nominations on a rolling basis for co-production teams, and our Integration Group is open to anyone who would like to join.

 Call for nominations

-All seats on current co-production teams are currently filled.
 We continue to welcome nominations of scientific, Indigenous, and decision-making experts who might be interested in serving on future teams.
 Each team includes a balanced mix of scientific, Indigenous, and decision-making experts.
+The teams have met once in Anchorage and once in Nome and have begun creating shared understanding of how the changing Arctic is impacting people, ecosystems, and society.

 SEARCH is funded by the National Science Foundation to co-produce and share syntheses that can inform decisions in communities, governments, and commerce.